Headlabs/Main-Site/README.md

 animation.

-TODO
-<strike>1.
-Change out Read/Studied section to
-something more aesthetically pleasing.</strike>
---2.
-Add a favicon.--
+##TODO
-3. Add more quotes to header.
+1. Add more quotes to header.